SONAL55/R-CNN/README.md

 NOTHING (ie when none of the above gestures are input) This application provides following functionalities:

 Prediction : Which allows the app to guess the user's gesture against pretrained gestures.
-App can dump the prediction data to the console terminal or to a json file directly which can be used to plot real time prediction bar chart (you can use my other script - https://github.com/asingh33/LivePlot)
+App can dump the prediction data to the console terminal or to a json file directly which can be used to plot real time prediction bar chart.
 New Training : Which allows the user to retrain the NN model.
 User can change the model architecture or add/remove new gestures.
 This app has inbuilt options to allow the user to create new image samples of user defined gestures if required.
 Visualization : Which allows the user to see feature maps of different NN layers for a given input gesture image.
 Interesting to see how NN works and learns things. imgs - This is an optional folder of few sample images that one can use to visualize the feature maps at different layers.
 These are few sample images from imgfolder_b only.